 What is the highest price platinum has ever been

-What was the price of the first platinum?
-The all-time high for platinum was around $2,270 an ounce.
-Minted in March 2008.
+What was the highest price of a platinum feature ever?
+Gold’s all-time high was around $2,270 an ounce.
+It was reached in March 2008.

 Throughout 2021, the price of Platinum Eagle has steadily declined, with supply up by around 19% and demand down by 5% year-over-year.
 The dynamics of gold prices in 2021

 Why would someone prefer a consumption based pricing model as opposed to a time based pricing model

 Consumption driven models are based on a fundamental understanding: pay for what you use.
 Allows these organizations to easily integrate into the technology package without a large upfront investment.
 In this consumption model, the financial impact is clearly minimized as you pay incrementally for new integrations.

 Which pricing strategy is also known as variable pricing strategy

 Variable pricing is a pricing strategy in which a company offers products at different prices in different locations or outlets.
 This is a common approach used when retailers quote prices for specific goods and services and validate each of our market demand levels.

 Which pricing strategy is also called variable pricing strategy

 Takeover Discounts The price of the product also includes the variable costs per unit plus a proportional amount of our fixed costs.